News + Articles

 Step 1: Assessment and Planning

-Your dentist begins with an exam and X-rays to understand the bridge’s position and bonding.
+Your dentist begins with a clinical exam and dental X-rays to evaluate the bridge’s position and bonding.

 Step 2: Gentle Removal Using Leverage

-Dentists use special tools to gently lift the bridge.
-They apply steady pressure so surrounding teeth stay safe.
+Dentists use special dental instruments to carefully lift the bridge.
+They apply steady pressure so that surrounding teeth and gum tissue remain safe.

 Step 3: Mechanical Sectioning (If Needed)